-BACKGROUND: Structured settlements are any settlements in which a person receives periodic from the gross income of the recipient under Internal Revenue Service rules.

-CSHB 2691 would regulate the transfer of structured settlement agreements by sale, assignment, or other form of alienation or encumbrance made by the recipient of a structured settlement for consideration.
-It would apply to structured settlements governed by a judgment or a settled claim arising out of a civil action or by an administrative proceeding of another state to resolve a workers' compensation claim.

-A recipient of a structured settlement could not enter into a transfer agreement before the later of the fifth anniversary of the original structured settlement or the recipient's 25th birthday.
-To enter into a transfer agreement before the later of those dates, the transfer would have to be approved by the court of original jurisdiction, a statutory county court, or a responsible administrative authority.
+SUBJECT: Regulating the offer and transfer of structured settlements COMMITTEE: Civil Practices - committee substitute recommended VOTE: 5 ayes - Bosse, Janek, Goodman, Hope, Smithee 0 nays 4 absent - Alvarado, Dutton, Nixon, Zbranek WITNESSES: For - Josephine Grillo; Christian Grillo Sullivan Against - None BACKGROUND: A structured settlement is any settlement in which a person receives periodic payments instead of a lump sum.
+Such settlements are common in personal injury and workers' compensation claims, but they also apply to lottery winnings or other guarantees of future income.
+Such payments are excluded from the recipient's gross income under Internal Revenue Service rules.
+DIGEST: CSSB 731 would regulate the offer of structured settlements and the transfer of structured settlement agreements by sale, assignment, or other form of alienation or encumbrance made by the recipient of a structured settlement for consideration.
+It would apply to settlements governed by a judgment or a settled claim arising out of a civil action or by an administrative proceeding of another state to resolve a workers' compensation claim.
+Before a person who had been incapacitated or had sustained substantially disabling injuries as the result of a personal injury could agree to a structured settlement, the offer of such a settlement would have to be made in writing and presented to the claimant's attorney.
+The attorney would have to present the offer to the claimant as soon as practicable after receiving the offer.
+The attorney would have to advise the claimant of the terms of the settlement and of the appropriateness of the offer.
+A recipient of a structured settlement could not enter into a transfer agreement before the later of the fifth anniversary of the original structured settlement or later of those dates, the transfer would have to be approved by the court of original jurisdiction, a statutory county court, or a responsible administrative authority.
 Those courts or authorities would have to find that the transfer was fair and reasonable and in the best interest of the settlement recipient; that the transfer recipient had provided a disclosure statement as specified in the bill; and that the transfer recipient had given written notice of the transferee's name, address, and taxpayer identification number to the annuity insurer and structured settlement obligor and had filed a copy of the notice with the court or responsible authority.
 The disclosure statement would have to be in bold type, at least 14 points in size, and would have to state: